Regression thresholds for guarded rollouts

 Custom threshold calculation methods

-Imagine you are using a metric with the “Average” analysis method in a guarded rollout.
-The true conversion rate of the control group is 2%, and you set the regression threshold to 10%.
+Imagine you are using a metric with the “Average” analysis method in a guarded rollout, and the metric represents conversion rate, so higher is better.
+The true conversion rate of the original variation is 2%, and you set the regression threshold to 10%.

-Imagine you are using a metric with the “Percentile” analysis method in a guarded rollout.
-The percentile of the control group is 1,000, and you set the regression threshold to 2%.
+Imagine you are using a metric with the “Percentile” analysis method in a guarded rollout that measures the 90th percentile of latency, so lower is better.
+The original variation’s 90th percentile is 1,000 ms, and you set the regression threshold to 10%.